-loyee:
+FOR: (Project Name) Name of Dispatched Worker/Employee:

+Social Security Number:

 State: Zip code:

 Mobile

-eve that I have been erstand that my Employer has determined working at the job site under the influence requires that I provide a urine (or rug testing policy.
+eve that I have been erstand that my Employer has determined working at the job site under the influence equires that I provide a urine (or ug testing policy.

 ol, marijuana and/or other drugs in my resent in my body that I will be subject to

 ine or to take the breathalyzer test.
-My est will lead to termination of my
+My st will lead to termination of my

 paid for by the Emplo oyer and not by me.

-ledical Review Offic ke may be furnished, in accordance with cer, the Substance Abuse Prevention inform the Union that I failed the test
+ledical Review Offic te may be furnished, in accordance with eer, the Substance Abuse Prevention nform the Union that I failed the test

 to the above:

 Signature Employee Signature

 Date:

-State: Mobile Mobile under that I have been this, my Employer runder the Project drunder the Project drunder the Project drunder the presence of alcohologs are found to be pure employment. specimens of my ure en or take such a temployment for by the Employer to take tedical Review Office The company may in behalf. to the above:
+State: Mobile Mobile under that I have been this, my Employer runder the Project draw the presence of alcohologs are found to be possible are found to be possible and the presence of my uren or take such a temployment.
+Specimens of my uren or take such a temployment to take the following the total formula to take the company may in the behalf.
+Signature